SirineBenAmor1/Acroba-project/README.md

 ## Step 2 - Write a basic primitive (with its .action and test files)

 Based on the ActionTemplate.action (you can find it under /action), you first need to create a Move.action file.
+This action file can be composed by 3 kind of message : goal, result and feedback.
+Results and feedback are non-mandatory.
+You can define several inputs in each messages, one per line, by declaring their type and their name.
+Each message are separated in the file by a line :
+    ---

 When creating a new .action file it needs to be added to the CMakeLists here :

     ## Generate actions in the 'action' folder